ldupas/cp3-non-chats-lents/README.md

 _Remember: for the tests to work properly, you need an `album` with id `1` and a track with id `1` in your DB !_

 ---

-## :three: Step[3] - Quiz | 10 min

-Your instructor will provide you the quiz link.
-You will need to login with Github in order to access it.
-Once you have validated it, you can check your answers on your `profile` page :

 ## It's done !
 Congrats !